giuseppemag/ballerina/docs/guidelines.md

 ##### Instantiating Child templates
 Whenever a component has children, like `Parent` does, we also want to instantiate the templates of the children components inside the parent.
-Of course we need to convert the readonly context, writable state, as well as `setState` and foreign mutations from the parent to the child.
+Of course we need to convert the Readonly context, writable state, as well as `setState` and foreign mutations from the parent to the child.
 We can do this manually, that is nobody is stopping us from writing:

 ```tsx
 	<>